 One Arizona Agreement

-In August 2021, Attorney General Mark Brnovich announced that 90 cities and towns and all 15 counties are signed on to a framework called the One Arizona Memorandum of Understanding (One Arizona Plan) to expeditiously distribute funds across Arizona from national opioid settlements (national settlements outlined below).
+In August 2021, the Arizona Attorney General's Office announced that 90 cities and towns and all 15 counties signed on to a framework called the One Arizona Memorandum of Understanding (One Arizona Plan) to expeditiously distribute funds across Arizona from national opioid settlements.
 The agreement, once finalized, ensures that Arizona will receive the maximum amount of money available from future opioid settlements, including one under review with Cardinal, McKesson, AmerisourceBergen, and Johnson & Johnson.

 The One Arizona Plan provides funding for programs to address and ameliorate opioid abuse, and includes reporting requirements for greater transparency of how money is used: